 The 2020 college football season marked the end of amateur careers for some of the most talented quarterbacks of the past decade.
-Clemson quarterback Trevor Lawrence seems like the surefire No. 1 overall pick, and his college resume solidifies him as one of the most accomplished players in NCAA history.
+Clemson quarterback Trevor Lawrence was the No. 1 overall pick in the 2021 NFL Draft, and his college resume solidifies him as one of the most accomplished players in NCAA history.

 The 2021 college football season will feature new faces on some big-time programs, but there are some returning starters who figure to shine, too.